 These pages do not apply outside Great Britain.

 Personal independence payment (PIP) has replaced Disability living allowance (DLA) for people aged 16 to 64.
 As from June 2013, all new claims by people between those ages are for PIP rather than DLA.
-Stammering in itself should not normally give an entitlement to PIP.
+Stammering in itself is not normally likely to give an entitlement to PIP.
 The equivalent benefit for people of retirement age is Attendance allowance.

 Personal Independence Payment (PIP) is a benefit for people with a long-term health condition or impairment.
 It is paid to make a contribution to the extra costs that disabled people may face, to help them lead full, active and independent lives.
 Claimants must be age 16-64.

 Regulations set out a list of activities, grouped into 'daily living' and 'mobility'.
 A person can score points under these depending on whether they fit within one of the descriptions ('descriptors') under an activity.
 Particular numbers of points entitle the person to the daily living component or mobility component of PIP, either at the standard rate or enhanced rate.
-For details, see Personal Independence Payment (PIP), Factsheet F60 (link to Disability Rights UK), which sets out the rules and has an appendix listing the activities and scores.
+For details see

 The main Activities relating to speech, and social interaction or anxiety, are:

-Much more detailed guidance is given in the DWP's PIP Assessment Guide (pdf, link to dwp.gov.uk).
+Much more detailed guidance is given in the DWP's PIP Assessment Guide (pdf, link to gov.uk).
+There is commentary on the individual Activities.
 Treatment of fluctuating conditions is dealt with from para 3.2.8.
-Also para 3.3 deals at length with the important point that the individual is treated as unable to do something unless they can do it 'reliably', ie safely, to an acceptable standard, repeatedly, and in a timely manner.
-It also gives commentary on the individual Activities.
+Also para 3.3 deals at length with the point above that the individual is treated as unable to do something unless they can do it 'reliably', ie safely, to an acceptable standard, repeatedly, and in a timely manner.

 Attendance allowance is the 'equivalent' of PIP and DLA for people aged 65 or over.
 Quite a high level of disablity is required, and I have not heard of anyone successfully claiming Attendance Allowance for stammering.
 So far as relevant to stammering, one may be entitled to attendance allowance if one is so severely disabled physically or mentally that one requires from another person frequent 'attention in connection with one's bodily functions' throughout the day.
 'Bodily functions' can include speech.